Duncan’s late FG lifts No. 19 Iowa past Cornhuskers 27-24

 LINCOLN, Neb.
+(AP) — It was cold and damp, Iowa had the ball at its 26 with 32 seconds left in regulation in a tie game, and the Hawkeyes’ offense hadn’t done much since the first quarter.

+Instead of being content to play for overtime against border rival Nebraska, coach Kirk Ferentz went for the win Friday.

-(AP) — Keith Duncan kicked a 48-yard field goal with one second left, giving No. 19 Iowa a 27-24 victory over Nebraska on Friday that leaves the Cornhuskers out of the postseason for a third consecutive season.
+The Hawkeyes got it when Keith Duncan kicked a 48-yard field goal with one second left, giving No. 19 Iowa a 27-24 victory over Nebraska that leaves the Cornhuskers out of the postseason for a third consecutive season.

+“We thought we had a chance if we executed,” Ferentz said.
+“There’s some risk and reward involved there.
+We thought the reward outweighed the risk.
+At least we came out the right side this time.”

-The Hawkeyes (9-3, 6-3 Big Ten) overcame a sluggish second half offensively to beat the Cornhuskers (5-7, 3-6) for a fifth straight year and second year in a row on a late field goal.
-Last year they won on Miguel Recinos’ 41-yarder as time expired.
+The Hawkeyes (9-3, 6-3 Big Ten) beat the Huskers (5-7, 3-6) for a fifth straight year and second year in a row on a late field goal.

+Duncan, who walked on to Iowa in 2016, had more to celebrate than just helping the Hawkeyes hold onto the Heroes Game trophy for at least another year.
+Ferentz announced after the game that he was giving Duncan a scholarship.

+“The culmination of all these four years of hard work,” said Duncan, who also kicked a 49-yarder against the Huskers and now owns the Big Ten single-season record with 29.
+“These 12 weeks have been really hard for us, just working 100%.
+There’s been some setbacks, but we finished here.
+Team goals will lead to individual goals, and that’s where we are today.”

-Iowa, which had its 14-point lead wiped out in the third quarter, started its final possession at its 26 with 32 seconds left.
+Iowa, which had its 14-point lead wiped out in the third quarter, got the ball back after forcing a Nebraska punt in the final minute.
 Nate Stanley had a long pass to Nico Ragaini overturned to incomplete on video review, but then completed a pair of 22-yard passes to Ihmir Smith-Marsette and Sam LaPorta to bring on the reliable Duncan.

 The Huskers called two timeouts before Duncan drilled the winner down the middle and with plenty of distance.

-“He’s proven time and time again in practice and in games that he’s going to perform for us,” Stanley said.
-“We knew we didn’t have to score a touchdown.
-We feel confident with our guys that we’re going to be able to make plays out there.”
+After the ball went through, holder Colten Rastetter and Duncan ran toward the Nebraska sideline.
+Rastetter pointed at the Huskers while Duncan blew kisses at them.

+“Nebraska fans came for some entertainment, and that’s what it was, entertainment,” Duncan said.
+“Just having fun with it.”

 Nebraska, down 24-10 at half, tied it with back-to-back touchdowns in the third quarter.
 Luke McCaffrey entered the game for a play in place of quarterback Adrian Martinez, rolled to his left and hit JD Spielman with a perfect 39-yard TD pass.

-After the Huskers forced a punt, Martinez was back in and the Huskers played some power football while driving 60 yards for the tying score.
-The Huskers ran on 12 of 13 plays, the only pass being an 11-yarder to Kade Warner to convert a fourth-and-6 before Wyatt Mazour ran up the middle into the end zone from 9 yards.
+The Huskers ran on 12 of 13 plays while covering 60 yards on their next drive, converting a fourth-and-6 before Wyatt Mazour ran in from 9 yards.

 Smith-Marsette scored on a 45-yard on a reverse run and ran back a kickoff 95 yards for a touchdown and Tyler Goodson broke a 55-yard TD run as Iowa got out to its lead in the first half.